openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 1. Allow cartridges to write log data to disk into transient or mounted volume directories.
 2. Cartridge STDOUT/STDERR can be redirected by the platform to arbitrary locations.
 3. Per-container syslog mounts could be exposed that a cartridge could write to.
-4. Cartridge code can support language/framework specific log output that may go to external sources (log4j remote logging, etc)
+4. Cartridge or application code can support language/framework specific log output that may go to external sources (log4j remote logging, etc)

 As a cartridge author, information about how a cartridge logs should be exposed via the manifest,